-GOVERNMENT CONTRACTS:
+6. GOVERNMENT CONTRACTS:

-Wellspring House, Inc. is a party to purchase of service contracts with the Massachusetts Department of Housing and Community Development to provide emergency shelter and related services to homeless families referred by the DHCD.
+Wellspring House, Inc. is a party to the purchase of service contracts with the Massachusetts Department of Housing and Community Development (DHCD) to provide emergency shelter and related services to homeless families referred by the DHCD.
 The primary contract is administered on a unit rate basis and accordingly, the funding source is billed as services are provided.
 Unrestricted program service fees, and the related receivable are recorded in the period during which the costs were incurred and services were delivered.
-Total billings under the primary DHCD shelter contract amounted to \$260,975 for the years ended June 30, 2013 and 2012.
+Total billings under the primary DHCD shelter contract amounted to \$260,975 for the years ended June 30, 2014 and 2013.

-During the years ended June 30, 2013 and 2012, Wellspring received a second component to its shelter contract to fund a full-time stabilization case manager position.
-Funds received under this cost reimbursement contract amounted to \$52,000 for the years ended June 30, 2013 and 2012.
+During the years ended June 30, 2014 and 2013, Wellspring received a second component to its shelter contract to fund stabilization and case management work.
+Funds received under this cost reimbursement contract amounted to \$52,000 for the years ended June 30, 2014 and 2013.

-Total revenues arising from the above contracts amounted to \$312,975, representing 22% and 24% of total support and revenues for the years ended June 30, 2013 and 2012, respectively.
+Total revenues arising from the above contracts amounted to \$312,975, representing 16% and 20% of total support and revenues for the years ended June 30, 2014 and 2013, respectively.

-8. FUNDRAISING ACTIVITIES:
+7. FUNDRAISING ACTIVITIES: